baladon-lucas-pardinas/NMT-Translation-gn-es/README.md

 - Formatting raw data:
     - Guaraní-Spanish corpora from Chiruzzo et. al
     - Augmented data from parallel guaraní-spanish grammar (https://github.com/AlexisBaladon/tesis-guarani)
+    - Ancora-mini dataset translated to Guaraní by our syntax grammar.
+    - Parallel Guaraní-Spanish Bible corpus.
 - Model `training` and `validation` (with the aid of **MarianNMT**)
 - Parallel hyperparameter tuning using `grid search` or `random search`.
 - Generation of results using `cached` models through different experiments.